 Each partition action presents unique challenges.
 However, all partition actions start with a complaint for partition, sometimes known as a petition to partition property, which is usually a partition by sale.
 We have provided online a free California partition complaint form as well as an answer to a partition action complaint form intended for use by lawyers with experience in real estate disputes.
-It is important to contact a real estate attorney to determine which form would be appropriate, even if you decide to represent yourself.
+It is important to contact a real estate attorney to determine which forms would be appropriate, even if you decide to represent yourself.

 How much does a partition action cost?
 What is the cost for partition attorney fees?

 In California, the cost of partition action with attorneys fees can vary depending on the complexity of the litigation involved.
-Based on dozens of partition lawsuits managed by the real estate attorneys at Talkov Law, the average cost of a partition action is usually between $5,000 and $12,000, with most coming in around $8,000.
+Based on dozens of partition lawsuits managed by the real estate attorneys at Talkov Law, the average cost of a partition action is usually between $8,000 and $12,000, with most coming in around $10,000.
 Costs can be higher if a co-owner decides to fight the partition action or if the case becomes more complex.
 In most cases, the cost of the attorney will be considerably smaller than the amount paid to the Realtor or real estate broker to sell the property.
-In certain cases that meet our criteria, Talkov Law may be able to take the case on a minimal retainer with fees to be paid from escrow when the property is sold or refinanced.
+In certain cases that meet our criteria, Talkov Law may be able to take the case on a minimal retainer with the remaining attorney’s fees to be paid from escrow when the property is sold or refinanced.
 Contact us for more information.